nlesc-sherlock/emma/README.md

 * Ubuntu 16.04 OS
 * Passwordless login as root with `emma.key` private key.
 * OS disk, 200Mb for software + enough room in /tmp
-* XFS Partition mounted at /data (used for swapfile, GlusterFS brick, Docker root)
+* XFS Partition mounted at /data/local (used for swapfile, GlusterFS brick, Docker root)
 * Python2 to run Ansible tasks
 * Public network interface

-The disk (in example /dev/vdb) for /data can be partitioned/formatted/mounted with:
+The disk (in example /dev/vdb) for /data/local can be partitioned/formatted/mounted (also sets ups ssh keys for root) with:
 ```
-ansible-playbook --private-key=emma.key -i hosts -e datadisk=/dev/vdb datadir-playbook.yml
+ansible-playbook --private-key=emma.key -i hosts -e datadisk=/dev/vdb prepcloud-playbook.yml
 ```

 # Ansible